Construction Methods Based on Minimum Weight Distribution for Polar Codes with Successive Cancellation List Decoding: Construction Methods Based on MWD for SCL Decoding

-To satisfy the construction criterion, we propose a heuristic and greedy algorithm named BGR-MWD algorithm.
-The BGR-MWD algorithm divides the synthetic channels into several groups by the partial MWD and gradually reorders the synthetic channels in some groups to reduce ${H\left({\mathcal A}\right)}$ until the entropy constraint is satisfied.
-We propose two BGR-MWD algorithms and the corresponding processes are described in Algorithm \ref{BGRMWDGA} and Algorithm \ref{BGRMWDPW} with reorder methods based on entropy and PW sequence, respectively.
+To satisfy the entropy constraint \eqref{BGRcre4}, we propose an ECBS algorithm.
+Given an $\left(N, K\right)$ polar code, the ECBS algorithm first initializes the information set $\mathcal A$ by the MWD sequence $\bf q$.
+Then, we divide the synthetic channels into $(n+1)$ groups by the partial MWD and gradually swap the information bit and frozen bit to reduce ${H\left({\mathcal A}\right)}$ until the entropy constraint is satisfied.